-Drawbacks of Pine Needles
+Drawbacks of Pine Needle Mulch

 Not easily spread.
 Because of their nature, they aren’t as easily spread as other methods.
 They don’t take to raking across the garden like wood chips do, and they are a bit cumbersome to apply.

 Physically prohibitive: If raking pine needles is your method of acquiring them, this can be a hard task for a large garden.
 However, for small gardens, it is easily doable.